raghav-19/Customer-Churn-Prediction/README.md

 The app usage data is only from the user's first day in the app.
 This limitation exists because users can enjoy a 24-hour free trial of the premium features, and the company wants to target them with new offers shortly after the trial is over.

+Above mentioned Dataset is stored in file - "appdata10.csv"

+Luckily Company also provided list of top screen used by user to reduce number of feature in file - "top_screens.csv"

 ## Files
+"fintech_eda.py" and "fintech_eda.ipynb" are python and notebook files respectively for performing Data Cleaning with Statistical Analysis that stores the data in "new_appdata10.csv" after data cleaning and adding new feature related to top_screen and first_open and enrolled_time.

+"fintech_model.py" and "fintech_model.ipynb" are python and notebook files respectively for creating Logistic Regression & XGboost Model, comparision on based of Classification Metrics such as confusion_matrix, accuracy, precision, recall, f1_score.